survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-If you try to edit a `Note` now, the modification should stick.
+If you refresh and try to edit a `Note` now, the modification should stick.
 The same idea can be used to implement a lot of functionality and this is a pattern you will see a lot.

 ![Edited a note](images/react_06.png)